Call Us

 Paddington is also known for its high-security police station at Paddington Green.
 Indeed, Paddington has several original Roman roads on its boundaries, including Watling Street, later called Edgware Road and the Uxbridge Road, which subsequently became Bayswater.
 Both were toll roads in the 1700s and critical routes into London from the country's West and North.

-Why not go and see the famous Grand Union Canal, which was built in the early 1800s and is a fascinating insight into Britain’s and London’s industrial revolution- even try to take your adventurous London escort on a canal boat and glide through to Little Venice which is where there are two canal junctions and was reputedly named by the illustrious Victorian poet Robert Browning.
+Why not go and see the famous Grand Union Canal?
+It was built in the early 1800s and is a fascinating insight into Britain’s and London’s industrial revolution.
+You can even try to take your adventurous London escort on a canal boat and glide through to Little Venice, which has two canal junctions and was reputedly named by the illustrious Victorian poet Robert Browning.
 However, other sources believe Lord Byron gave it its name.

 Copyright © 2013 - 2024 - Agency Pink - All Rights Reserved.